Jeff Bezos defends Washington Post non-endorsement after subscribers flee and staffers resign

 The statement came hours after three members of the Post’s editorial board resigned over the decision not to endorse Vice President Kamala Harris and thousands of readers canceled their subscriptions to the newspaper.
 High-profile Post staffers have also publicly expressed their dismay over how the situation was handled and raised questions over the reason for the eleventh-hour decision.

-“I wish we had made the change earlier than we did, in a moment further from the election and the emotions around it,” Bezos acknowledged.
+“I wish we had made the change earlier than we did, in a moment further from the election and the emotions around it,” Bezos acknowledged about the decision not to endorse.
 “That was inadequate planning, and not some intentional strategy.”

-Hours after Post publisher Will Lewis announced Friday the decision to not endorse in the upcoming election or in the future, Trump met with executives from Blue Origin, a Bezos-founded spacefaring company.
-In his op-ed, Bezos addressed allegations he made the decision to withhold the endorsement to curry favor with Trump, saying he had no advance knowledge of the meeting.
+On Friday, in the hours after Post publisher Will Lewis announced the decision not to make an endorsement, Trump met with executives from Blue Origin, a Bezos-founded spacefaring company.
+In his op-ed, Bezos denied allegations he withheld the endorsement to curry favor with Trump, saying he had no advance knowledge of the meeting.

 “I would also like to be clear that no quid pro quo of any kind is at work here.
 Neither campaign nor candidate was consulted or informed at any level or in any way about this decision.
 It was made entirely internally,” he wrote.